Local Escapes

 4323 Caves Rd, Wilyabrup WA 6280

-Another pioneer of Margaret River’s wine industry, Cullen Wines is not to be missed on any good down south trip.
-Cullen does things differently on a fully biodynamic, carbon neutral and naturally powered estate, that features a downright beautiful granite and timber cellar door and restaurant.
-Go for a tasting with the friendly and knowledgeable staff or enjoy lunch under the peppermint trees while looking out over the vineyards.
+Another pioneer of Margaret River’s wine industry, Cullen Wines is a must for anything serious about vino.
+Cullen does things differently on a fully biodynamic, carbon-neutral and naturally powered estate, featuring a downright beautiful granite and timber cellar door and restaurant.

 Juniper Estate